Wylce/CS408M5.2/README.md

 ## Overview

-A simple informational website about bears that's been edited as an exercise in webpage accesibility.
+A simple informational website about bears that's been edited as an exercise in webpage accessibility.

 ## Accessibility Lab Answers